Pyotr Pavlovich Pelehin

-Pyotr Pavlovich Pelehin (1789 – September 22, 1871) was a Russian physician and teacher.
+Pyotr Pavlovich Pelehin (1789 – September 22, 1871) was a Russian medical doctor and teacher.

 Early life and education

 Pelehin was the son of an Orthodox priest.
 Before 1811 he was raised in the Kiev Theological Academy.
 He became a grammar school teacher of German, French, and Hebrew languages and church history.
 In 1820 Pelehin joined the Imperial Medico-Surgical Academy as a volunteer, where he graduated top of his class in 1824, earning a gold medal at the academic conference.

 In 1827 he was elected an honorary member of Jena Mineralogical Society.
 In 1828 Pelehin continued his academic studies in London, where he became an honorary member of the Royal Dzhennerovskogo Society (Royal Jennerian Society), then passed the examination at the University of Edinburgh and received the title of surgeon, there he presented his thesis "De neurosibus in genere", he received a medical degree and he was elected Fellow of the Royal physical society of Edinburgh.